Cycling Edinburgh

 The exit from the tunnel on the Innocent Railway path

 Take care when going through the tunnel.
-The lighting is poor, and the gradient makes it easy to pick up speed without realising it - to the alarm of other cyclists and pedestrians coming towards you.
+Although the lighting has recently been improved, the gradient makes it easy to pick up speed without realising it - to the alarm of other cyclists and pedestrians coming towards you.
 So watch your speed, and try to maintain single file if you're travelling in a group.
 (If you prefer to avoid the tunnel, continue along Holyrood Park Road into the park, turn right at the first roundabout, and then take the first turning on the right, down a narrow drive to the far end of the tunnel.)

 Once clear of the tunnel, the route is plain sailing.
 It follows the Innocent Railway path all the way to Brunstane, crossing just two roads along the way.
-When you reach the Woolworths car park, push your bike over the footbridge which crosses the railway line at Brunstane station.
+When you reach the car park of The Range (a department store on the former Woolworth site), push your bike over the footbridge which crosses the railway line at Brunstane station.
 Then turn right, continuing along NCN 1.
 This will take you along residential roads and bike paths, through Newcraighall, past Musselburgh station, and eventually to the banks of the River Esk.
 Turn right here.

 NCN 1 continues southwards to Dalkeith, Eskbank and Temple.
 It then climbs steeply over the Moorfoots to Innerleithen, where it turns east.
 It then follows the River Tweed to Berwick, before turning south again towards Newcastle.